The Different Types of Silver Investment

 Silver bars though can be manufactured in far larger sizes, reducing the silver cost per gram and providing a convenient form of investment.

 Weights can be denominated in both imperial and metric systems.
 Typically, the US sticks to the former, with Europe preferring the more modern grams and kilos.
-Sizes vary from diminutive 1oz bars, right up to 100 troy ounces, and from 100g through to 5kg.
+Sizes vary from diminutive 1oz bars, right up to 100 troy ounces, and from 100g through to 1kg and 5kg.

 Like coins, silver bullion bars are well-regulated and standardised.

 One pitfall to avoid is simply buying the biggest bar possible for your money in a hope of reducing the silver price per gram as low as possible.
-While the largest bars are more cost effective, it leaves the buyer with little room to manoeuvre.
+While the largest bars are more cost-effective, it leaves the buyer with little room to manoeuvre.
 The investor is unable to liquidate small parts of their portfolio due to the inflexibility of the bars.
 The idea is to target the sweet spot between cost and liquidity.
 For that reason, it’s no surprise that 1kg bars are the most popular size.

 At the moment the answer is no. Because there are no UK face value silver bars, they’re not CGT exempt.
 Maybe this is something for the future, especially with the popularity of the non-UK ’coin bars’.
 But this doesn’t mean you’ll be taxed on any profits.
 Each UK resident is permitted an annual CGT allowance, currently £11k, which grows each year.
 That means you can sell your silver bars and pay no tax on any profit up to that amount.
 Tax is only applied to profits above your allowance.
 Not only that, but your allowance resets each tax year.
-So, selling some silver before April 5th and some after will entitle you to £22k of tax free profits!
+So, selling some silver before April 5th and some after will entitle you to £22k of tax-free profits!

 At present, HMRC only permits gold bars to